pocco81/koy/README.md

 &nbsp;

 <p align="center">
 	Koy is a new flexible and feature-rich data serialization language; easy for you, your dog and your average 5 year-old.
-Its design allows easy-to-write parsers (in multiple languages) to map the data to hash tables.
+Its design focused on being visually unobstrusive while keeping an overall sense of verbosity, allows easy-to-write parsers (in multiple languages) to effortlessly map the data to hash tables.
 </p>

 &nbsp;